 - Drinking that interferes with things you enjoy

-- Continuing to drink even though it causes problems or makes them worse
+- Continuing to drink even though it causes drink or makes them worse

 - Stopping important activities or doing them less often because of alcohol

 There are mild, moderate, and severe forms of AUD, which depend on how many symptoms you have.
 You may have AUD if one or more of these statements is true:

 - You can't relax or fall asleep without drinking.